 Belief in Jesus Christ is the cornerstone of our faith.
 We honor and celebrate the diversity of faith expressions inspired by the saving power and enduring presence of Christ in our lives.
 In life, Jesus teaches us how we should live, ushering in the kingdom of God through acts of humility, mercy, and love.
-In death, Jesus embodies the redempteive power of sacrificial love.
-In resurrection, Jesus reveals to us that the grace and justice in God will always overpower the sin and judgement of the world.
+In death, Jesus embodies the redemptive power of sacrificial love.
+In resurrection, Jesus reveals to us that the grace and justice of God will always overpower the sin and judgment of the world.

-We believe that the Bible is a scared, inspired text that everyone can read, understand and interpret.
+We believe that the Bible is a sacred, inspired text that everyone can read, understand and interpret.